lawshe/full-page/README.md

 # fullPage.js - Meteor Smart Package
-This is a the [fullPage.js](http://alvarotrigo.com/fullPage/) jquery plugin as a meteor smart package.
+This is a meteor smart package for [fullPage.js](http://alvarotrigo.com/fullPage/).

 # How to use
 - Install [meteorite](https://github.com/oortcloud/meteorite)